auth0/docs/articles/microsites/call-api/call-api-native-mobile-app.md

 ---
-title: Call My API from My Native/Mobile App
+title: Call Your API from Your Native/Mobile App
 description: Everything you need to know to call your API from your native/mobile app.
 ctaText: Go to Quickstart
 ctaLink: /docs/quickstart/native